joealden/corum-docs/src/evaluation/4-evaluation/1-index.md

   threshold will be something like when the votes reaches -10
   * This criterion has been met and the evidence for this can be seen in the final testing section.
-For testing purposes I set the threshold to -1 instead of -10 so that I could see that the system was working whilst only having to be logged into a single user.
-In production this threshold would be changed back to -10.
+For testing purposes I set the threshold to -1 instead of -10 so that I could see that the system was working while only having to be logged into a single user account.
+In production this threshold should be changed back to -10.

 ## Potential Limitations

 While I met all of the success criteria for the project, it does not mean that the solution does not have some limitations.
-The following sub section will outline some of the potential limitations of the solution:
+The following sub sections will outline some of the potential limitations of the solution:

 ### Scalability

-Corum has only been tested with a relatively small amount of data, for example during the testing I only had a data set this large:
+Corum has only been tested with a relatively small amount of data, for example during the testing I only had a data set this big:

 * 4 user accounts
 * 10 subforums